codemariner/tconf/DOC.md

 ## Modular Configuration

-Application modules may register local configuration with tconf while maintaining the same configuration sources.
+Application modules may register configuration with tconf while using the same configuration sources.

 First, initialize your global configuration.
 This will establish the common location and options for loading configuration.